loowid/loowid/README.md

   WS_PORT=<websocket-port-server>
   ```

   8. MongoDB URL.
-By Default loowid uses localhost to connect with mongodb, set one of this variables to connect to another URL.
+By Default LooWID uses localhost to connect with mongodb, set one of this variables to connect to another URL.

   ```
   MONGOLAB_URI=<MongoDB URI>